 As men and women, we are very different and that is what makes life fun.
 We don’t want to be the same type of person.
 A few resources that you can use to celebrate you and your partner’s differences are the Disc Test, Myers Briggs, Men are from Mars ,Women are from Venus, and the 5 Love Languages.

 Find what you love about your partner and let them know.
 Remember, what you focus on increases.
-You will feel more love when you focus on how amazing your partner is and what you love about them.Opinions expressed here by Contributors are their own.
+You will feel more love when you focus on how amazing your partner is and what you love about them.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.